howdyai/botkit-docs/docs/readme-studio.md

 # Building with Botkit Studio

+**Please note: Botkit Studio will cease operation on Feb 14, 2019.
+The features below are now available through [Botkit CMS](https://github.com/howdyai/botkit-cms)**

-[Botkit Studio](https://studio.botkit.ai) is a hosted development tool that enhances and expands the capabilities of Botkit.
+[Botkit Studio](https://studio.botkit.ai) was a hosted development tool that enhances and expands the capabilities of Botkit.
 While developers may use Botkit without Studio, a Studio account will substantially ease the development and deployment of a Bot, help to avoid common coding pitfalls, a valuable management interface for the bot's dialog content and configuration.
 Botkit Studio is a product of [Howdy.ai](http://howdy.ai), the creators of Botkit.

 This document covers the Botkit Studio SDK details only.
 [Start here](core.md) if you want to learn about to develop with Botkit.